๐Ÿ’ฟ DataLoaders#

 • device_transforms ((Batch) -> Batch, optional) โ€“ Function called by the Trainer to modify the batch once it has been moved onto the device.
 For example, this function can be used for GPU-based normalization.
 It can modify the batch in-place, and it should return the modified batch.
 If not specified, the batch is not modified.

 • split_batch ((Batch, (int | float)) -> Sequence[Batch], optional) โ€“ Function called by the Trainer to split a batch (the first parameter) into microbatches of a given size (the second parameter).
-If the dataloader yields batches not of type torch.Tensor, Mapping, Tuple, or List, then this function must be specified.
+If the dataloader yields batches not of type torch.Tensor, Mapping, tuple, or list, then this function must be specified.

 • get_num_samples_in_batch ((Batch) -> Union[int, float], optional) โ€“